 Fees are to be paid within 28 days of notification.
 The invoice is sent to the responsible person nominated by the sponsor by email.
 Payment should not be forwarded before receiving an invoice from the department.
 In some circumstances, where short timeframes are required before the department incurs major expenses – for example, if undertaking an independent review – a 14-day terms of trade for payment will be required.

 Three payment points have been identified:

 - when lodging a submission, including resubmissions (see Section 5)

 - at the completion of pricing negotiations (see Section 8.1)

 - at the request for an independent review of a PBAC decision (see Section 7.2).

 Payment should be made by electronic funds transfer (EFT) to the account nominated on the invoice.
 The invoice number must be entered in the free-text portion of the EFT transaction when paying.
-A request for payment letter, which will accompany the invoice, will advise the sponsor of a unique identifying number assigned by PEB to identify the application for payment of fees through the fee process.
+A request for payment letter, which will accompany the invoice, will advise the sponsor of a unique identifying number assigned by OHTA to identify the application for payment of fees through the fee process.

 Fees must be paid in full at the time of payment.
 Payment by instalment will not be accepted unless previously arranged with the department’s delegate.